wokeoke/NODEjs-BasicCRUDImage/README.md

 ```

 - #### index.ejs
-- Create alert when data is successfully add to the database
+- Create alert when data is successfully added to the database

 ```html
 <!-- <div class="row my-4"> -->